lych1233/compactDRL/drl/rainbow/README.md

 ```
 to disable all improvement modules.

 Here is a simple ablation result on three atari games.
+We can find that distributional RL and multi-step bootstrap appear to be the most important modules in environment "breakout" and "qbert", which is similar to the [original Rainbow paper](https://www.aaai.org/ocs/index.php/AAAI/AAAI18/paper/viewFile/17204/16680) except that we do not observe the effect of removing prioritized replay while they find that prioritized replay to be also very important.

+[]